Proposed Special Rate Variation (SRV)

 What increase in rates have you already received through the ridiculous increase in land prices over the past 5 years?
 The only answer seems to be keep "taxing" the people.
 How can you justify increases beyond CPI?
 Many wages don't even increase at the same level of CPI.
 Do you want people to leave the area or get second jobs?

-PhilT asked about 2 months ago
+PhilT asked 3 months ago

 We understand that rising living costs are putting pressure on households, and it’s a good question to ask how rates are determined.